Blog

 This is deliberate.
 Auto-promoting rejection reasons into permanent rules sounds clean.
 In practice it is a poisoning vector.
 The operator is tired, distracted, mid-call, and rejects something for a reason that does not really apply.
 The next agent run reads that rejection as a permanent rule (“never quote pricing”) and stops doing the right thing.
 Within a quarter the agent is rejecting drafts it should be approving and approving drafts it should be rejecting.
 The team turns it off.

 What we ship instead: rejections capture into the audit log, an operator can later explicitly promote a reason into a rule the agent reads before every call, and they do that one rule at a time when they have decided it is worth feeding back.
-The operator stays in the seat that decides what becomes permanent.
+The operator decides what becomes permanent.
 The agent never decides that for itself.

 Source receipts on every output